 Russia has been sanctioned by the international community for its violation of Ukraine, and Russian President Vladimir Putin has repeatedly threatened that Russia “will retaliate”, suggesting that restrictions on food exports may be one of the means of retaliation.
 The current Kremlin aide and former Russian Economy Minister Maxim Oreshkin announced at a youth forum in Moscow on the 19th that Putin had taken relevant measures long before Russia sent troops to Ukraine to deal with the food that threatened the world.
 Prepare for a crisis.

-“President Putin is aware that these problems could affect Russia.
+“President Putin is aware that these problems might affect Russia.
 Russia is actively preparing for a global food shortage, which has been in action since the end of last year,” Oreshkin said.
 He said he believed there would be a “global famine” by the end of 2022, and added that It said the “ill-thought-out” policies of the United States and European Union (EU) countries were behind the food crisis.
 He also criticized the U.S. attempt to ship food out of Ukraine, which would lead to a “humanitarian catastrophe” in Ukraine and a “major” global food problem.

 Russia and Ukraine together account for 30 percent of global wheat supplies.
 Moscow’s military action in Ukraine and subsequent unprecedented international sanctions have disrupted supplies of fertilizers, wheat and other commodities between the two countries, pushing up food and fuel prices, with developing countries being particularly affected.
 The United Nations this week urged Moscow to release food stranded in Ukrainian ports as a result of Russian operations.